|

 September?
 Considering how worried I

-was, this bad news was more than I could
+was about paying for college, this bad news was more than I could

 handle.
 If I had applied to the